felixfontein/ansible-acme/README.md

 ## Using this collection

-Before using the crypto community collection, you need to install the collection with the `ansible-galaxy` CLI:
+Before using the `felixfontein.acme` collection, you need to install the collection with the `ansible-galaxy` CLI:
 ```
 ansible-galaxy collection install felixfontein.acme
 ```